Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Before setting the pond form into the hole, rinse it out to remove any dust and residue acquired during manufacturing.
 Place the pool into the hole and wiggle it into position.
 Check to see that both the bottom and rim all the way around the sides are level.

 To prevent bulges from forming on the sides of the pond, you need to backfill the hole and fill the pond with water at the same time.
 Slowly start to fill the pond with water.
 As it's filling, backfill the gap around the perimeter of the pond by working your way around it several times, adding even amount of soil and tamping it as you go.
-Continue to fill the pond and backfill the hole so that you finish both at approximately the same time.
-When you're finished, the soil around the rim should slope slightly away from the edges of the pond to prevent runoff from getting in.

 To give the edge of the pond a more natural look, disguise the plastic edges using rocks, or fieldstone.
 Secure them by digging them down into the surrounding soil or fixing them to each other with mortar.
 Note: Depending on the mortar you use, you may need to let it cure before being able to safely add plants or fish.